mil/Mmvp.js/README.md

 ========
 > **mmvp.js is going through a rework to become an npm-module capable of browserifying and to also be usable with node proper**... _for the time being, `old/Mmvp.js` is not seasoned and tested, but may fill your needs_

-Mmvp is a javascript microlibrary which provides a a tiny and transparent presenter interface for both node.js and front-end js based applications.

-The Mmvp interface provides you with an api of 3 methods so that you may: initializing a presenter, bind presenter callbacks to be triggered in reaction to changes in a model, and feed in the model.
-When the model updates, any bound updates are automatically dispatched.
+Mmvp is a javascript microlibrary which provides an API to create presenters which may bind callback functions (`add`, `remove`, `empty`, `populate`, and `update`) to be triggered in reaction to changes in a model.
+The library is tiny, weighing in a 60SLOC and works both in node.js and the browser.

 The hello world presenter looks like:
 ```js
 var presenter = new Mmvp();
 var model = {};